gipsi/yoga/README.md

-# A short Yoga Vocabulary
+# A short yoga vocabulary